Dasharo/docs/docs/variants/msi_z690/installation-manual.md

 $ sudo flashrom -p internal -r dump.rom
 ```

+**IMPORTANT!** You will need a second USB storage to keep the dumped firmware
+backup or alternatively upload it to some cloud or network drive (Ubuntu live
+has a Firefox browser installed).
+Ubuntu live image is volatile and has no
+persistent storage.
+All changes made in live image will be lost after reboot.

 ### Flashing Dasharo

 To flash Dasharo on the platform, execute the following command: